Ada-Developers-Academy/ada-CS-Fundamentals-Internship/05-dijkstras/02-traversal-review.md

 The distance to the start node `distance[0]` is initialized to 0 to indicate that the distance from the start node to itself is zero.
 The initial distance to all other nodes in the `distance` list is set to infinity to indicate the algorithm has not yet found a path to these nodes.

 As the algorithm traverses new nodes, it updates the distance from the start node to the new node.
-The distance to a new node will be the distance to its parents node plues one.
+The distance to a new node will be the distance to its parents node plus one.
 For example, node 6's parent node is node 5. `distance[5]` is `2` indicating that we have to travel along two edges to get from the start node 0 to node 5.
 Node 6 is node 5's neighbor, therefore the distance from node 0 to node 6 must be `2 + 1 =  3`.

 We can use the final `parents` list to trace the path from the start node to other nodes in the graph.